-Everywhere you look nowadays, there is an ‘Ethereum-killer’.
+Everywhere you look nowadays, there is an Ethereum-killer.
 At times, it seems as if protocol knights pop up monthly in fully-coded armor to slay the cyberspace dragon named Ethereum.
-Those who believe that Ethereum’s reign will come to an end point to Ethereum’s high gas fees, low transactions per second and feature the revolutionary qualities of [insert X] blockchain protocol.
+Those who believe that Ethereum’s reign will come to an endpoint due to Ethereum’s high gas fees, low transactions per second, and feature the revolutionary qualities of [insert X] blockchain protocol.

 What has many believe the Ethereum project will reach new heights is the much-awaited upgrade Ethereum Serenity, otherwise known as Ethereum 2.0.
 Set to be released sometime in 2022, it has Ethereum fans hopeful that it will succeed in alleviating all of Ethereum’s current woes.
 The release date in 2022 also has Ethereum aficionados concerned that other blockchain projects will catch up in the meantime.

 Only time will tell if Ethereum’s first mover advantage will continue its solid position as the second-best cryptocurrency in the world (as measured by market cap).
 Until then, let’s take a brief look at the promises of Ethereum 2.0.